paglobal/paglobal.github.io/content/posts/tailwind-job-application.md

 ### Upcoming projects

-- **Develop a Tailwind CSS bundler plugin for Next.js.** Working with Vercel to make Tailwind work better Next?
+- **Develop a Tailwind CSS bundler plugin for Next.js.** Working with Vercel to make Tailwind work better with Next?
 Of course yes!

 - **Create a JavaScript library for running Tailwind CSS v4.0 in the browser.** These are the kinds of things I like to do for fun.
 To do this for my job would be an absolute dream!